-Although a first timer at this I was aware of post natal depression.
+Although a first timer at dealing with a pregnant wife, I was aware of post natal depression.
 I’ve known friends in the past who have suffered from it, and was aware of it’s seriousness.
 It’s not surprising, seeing first hand the emotional and physical toll a pregnancy, and following birth takes on a woman, that she could remain unaffected by the experience.

 My wife suffered, not so much after the birth, but throughout the entire pregnancy.
 Pre natal depression was not something I knew of, or had ever heard about.